 The high rate of abandoned carts is one of the most relevant problems for an e-commerce site.
 Statistics from several sources agree that the practice of abandoned shopping carts affects about 70 percent of transactions.

-The percentage of abandoned trucks compared to transactions is measurable, and is an essential element in examining the causes and planning subsequent remarketing actions.
+The percentage of abandoned carts compared to transactions is measurable, and is an essential element in examining the causes and planning subsequent remarketing actions.
 Among the possibilities is that offered by Google Analytics.
 Simply add a “property” to the administrator account and enter the e-commerce property.
 On “Target description” you choose the option “Destination”, in “Target detail” you must indicate the URL of the page that appears when an order is confirmed.
 In the Passages indication, first the URL of the shopping cart page, and in the second one the URL of the payment page.
 You will then get a graph that indicates the number of sessions in which you have only visited the site, the number of sessions with products added to the cart and finally the sessions that after reaching the checkout have not completed the payment.

 The first data in the report, relating respectively to visits to the site and consultations of the product sheets, are indicative of the site’s ability to generate conversions.
 One wonders what the inefficiency of an e-commerce site in generating conversions is due to.
-An unsatisfactory relationship between overall visits and product visualisation is due to Web Design and content organisation.
+An unsatisfactory relationship between overall visits and product visualization is due to Web Design and content organization.
 The reduction of the steps that the user must take to reach the product must be the main objective for those who design and build the website.
-The effectiveness of an e-commerce website depends not only on issues related to the price of products and related services, but also on the navigability and overall User Experience.
+The effectiveness of an e-commerce website depends not only on issues related to the price of products and related services but also on the navigability and overall User Experience.

 There are various reasons for this, but the most recent statistics are mainly from the American market: